youremeh/fivem-discordlogs/README.md

 - Set your Discord webhook URL in `server.lua`

 ### Features
-- Ability to log what ever you want (both server & client)
+- Ability to log what ever you want
 - Ability to log hidden stuff for admins or devs
 - Easy to add more logging then the 2 provided